ManApart/quest-command/notes.md

  - Effects should apply properties during their duration and then remove them afterwords (like 'burning' when on fire)
  - Range needs lit, goes from 'Range (unlit)' to 'Range (lit)'
  - Maybe like this:
-  - knife used on apple gives apple 'sliced effect'
+  - knife used on apple gives apple 'sliced' tag
+  - Sliced, Baked, Burnt, Cooked
-  - Target has 'display name' that adds effect names to target
+  - Target has 'display name' that adds tag names to target??
   - Pie recipe takes apple (sliced)
-  - Use fire on apple, becomes baked apple (effect), effect makes heal worth 1.5x
+  - Use fire on apple, becomes baked apple (tag), tag makes heal worth 1.5x when eaten ( behavior)
+  - Pie should leave a pie tin once eaten > Behavior on Pie, when eaten drop tin
+- Recipe action occurs if other actions don’t, finds available recipes
+- If more than one recipe works display message so they can choose which recipe they want to craft
+- Current manner of matching recipes with ingredients has a possible bug that the order of ingredients in an inventory could determine whether a recipe could be used or not - write a test and fix it